ableco/planter/README.md

 # Planter
-Planter helps streamline QA on your Rails apps by making it easy to create issue specific seed files for your pull requests.
+Planter helps streamline the engineering and QA process for your Rails app by making it easy to create issue specific seed files for pull requests.

 ## Requirements
 - A Rails app with the Planter gem installed